-Inpatient is the highest, most intense level of behavioral healthcare available.
-This is short-term care available 24 hours a day, seven days a week, to help you or your loved one achieve a stable medical and emotional condition.
+Inpatient is the highest, most intensive level of behavioral healthcare available.
+This is short-term care available 24 hours a day, seven days a week, to help achieve a stable medical and emotional condition.

-Inpatient care may be what you need in emergency situations for withdrawal from drug or alcohol addiction, to regain nutrients and achieve a healthy intake of food or perhaps to keep yourself safe from personal harm or suicidal thoughts.
+Inpatient care may be what is needed in emergency situations for withdrawal from drug or alcohol addiction, to regain nutrients and achieve a healthy intake of food, or perhaps to keep someone safe from personal harm or suicidal thoughts.
 Led by full-time board-certified psychiatrists, our multidisciplinary team develops a care plan designed specifically for you.
 Once safely stable, we’ll work with you on a transition to the next appropriate level of care.

-Rogers offers separate and distinct units for inpatient treatment for children, teens and adults at our hospital locations in:
+Rogers offers separate programs for inpatient treatment for children, teens, and adults at our hospital locations in:

 In addition to general nursing care and medical management, inpatient care includes varying levels of behavioral and experiential therapy to meet individual needs.

-Supervised meals and snacks are included in programming and will be provided by staff.
+Supervised meals and snacks are included and will be provided by staff.
 If you prefer a vegetarian diet and your treatment team agrees, our dining services can accommodate.
-Options for other diets, such as vegan and gluten-free, vary by location and program.
+Options for other diets, such as vegan and gluten-free, vary by location.

 Back to top